The New York School Nutrition Association (NYSNA) invites our Industry Partners to submit session proposals for consideration at the

 Campfire Chat Sessions (Industry Partners) - 30 minute sessions, presented once

-Registration Required: You must be registered as an Industry Partner to secure your spot.
-Campfire Chat Sessions will take place on Wednesday and Thursday in the Marketplace.
-The goal of Campfire Chat Sessions are to informally exchange ideas and short best practices within 30 minutes.
-Presenters agree to be available on April 29 or 30, 2026.
+By submitting, presenters agree to be available on April 29 or 30, 2026 in person at our 2026 Spring Conference.
 The conference committee will confirm the exact time in early Spring of 2026.
 Speakers who are industry partners MUST purchase a Full Registration at the 2026 Annual Conference.
 Workshops are not guaranteed to be accepted.
 All submissions will be reviewed by the Conference Committee.
 If accepted, a $750 workshop sponsor fee will apply.

 Innovative Solutions Sessions (Industry Partners) - 30 minute sessions, presented twice